nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Cloning.md

   - Are you going to make changes to the code?

-    - You should check the owners development policy before you clone, you might need to [[fork it]{.underline}](https://docs.google.com/document/d/1qdRfO4hkexBoxear9YPCUxfkwz0Luv0R3F3DF9zqF-c/edit?usp=sharing).
+    - You should check the owners development policy before you clone, you might need to [<span class="underline">fork it</span>](https://docs.google.com/document/d/1qdRfO4hkexBoxear9YPCUxfkwz0Luv0R3F3DF9zqF-c/edit?usp=sharing).

   - You're just going to use the code and have no plans to make changes?